fixplz/waka/Readme.md

 # Waka

 Parser generator for Node and browsers.
-Compile a DSL to Javascript for execution.
+Compiles PEG programs to Javascript for execution.

-### Installation
+## Installation

     npm install waka